-- significant changes in economic, social, political, monetary or trade policies of the governments of those countries, as well as political or social unrest in those countries; - trade protection measures and price controls; - · trade sanctions and embargos; and - nationalization and expropriation.
+- significant changes in economic, social, political, monetary or trade policies of the governments of those countries, as well as political or social unrest in those countries; - trade protection measures and price controls; - trade sanctions and embargos; and - nationalization and expropriation.

 These events are infrequent and unpredictable.
 However, it is highly unlikely that such events will occur simultaneously in several or all of the countries that comprise our International segment.
-We believe that our exposure is not material since, with the exception of Australia, which represents approximately 5% of our net sales, no individual international affiliate represents more than 3% of our total assets, net sales or gross profits.
+We believe that our exposure is not material since, with the exception of Australia, which represents approximately 5% of our net sales, no affiliate in our International segment represents more than approximately 3% of our total assets, net sales or gross profits.